nhsd-exeter/dos-integration/README.md

 ## Overview

-A few sentences what business problem this project solves...
+The NHS.uk website, and the DoS (Directory of Services) service are seperate entities which both seperatley house a lot of the same data on Pharamcies/Dentists and other health orgnisations around the UK.
+This often leads to the management of these individual services having to update information in mutliple places online.
+The DoS Integration project aims to keep any updates made on NHS.uk consistent with the data which is then stored in DoS.

 ## Quick Start

 ### Development Requirements

-- macOS operating system provisioned with the `curl -L bit.ly/make-devops-macos-setup | bash` command
-- `iTerm2` command-line terminal and `Visual Studio Code` source code editor, which will be installed automatically for you in the next steps
+It is recommended to use either a macOS or Linux.
+If using a Windows machine it is highly recommended to run a VM using WSL2 to create a Linux enviornment to work with.

+This project contains a macOS enviornment which can be installed and setup to give the user a wide range of tools.
+More info on this is in the mac setup section.

+The main components you will need are your OS version of the below.

+- Python 3.9(.7)
+- Docker
+- Git
+- A VPN Client (OpenVPN or Tunnelblick are 2 simple options)

 ### Local Environment Configuration

 Clone the repository

-    git clone [project-url]
+    git clone git@github.com:nhsd-exeter/dos-integration.git
-    cd ./[project-dir]
+    cd ./dos-integration

+### Mac setup

 The following is equivalent to the `curl -L bit.ly/make-devops-macos-setup | bash` command.
-If that step has already been done it can be omitted at this point

     make macos-setup